Non-Markovian Quantum Trajectories of Many-Body Quantum Open Systems: Conclusion and outlook

-{\em Conclusion and outlook.}---We have established the exact non-Markovian QSD equations for several important many-body and multi-state quantum systems including $N$-qubit systems and $N$-level atomic systems coupled to a common bosonic environment.
-The results can be extended to interacting qubits and high dimensional systems.
-Our findings will have many applications in many-body atomic coherence dynamics and quantum information science as illustrated by two examples in this Letter.
+We have established the exact non-Markovian QSD equations for $N$-qubit systems coupled to a common bosonic environment.
+We discussed the free and controlled dynamics of a three-qubit system to illustrate the power of the exact QSD equation.
+The results are easily extendable to interacting qubits and high dimensional systems.
+Our findings will have many applications in many-body quantum coherence dynamics and quantum information science as illustrated by the examples in this paper.
+In particular, we expect that the results will be useful for research on many-qubit coherence and entanglement control as shown in a three-qubit model presented in this paper.

-Our results can motivate other lines of research.
-Clearly, it is important to apply the exact many-body QSD equations to the important non-Markovian physical systems such as an atomic ensemble in an optical cavity and atomic dynamics in photonic crystals.
+In addition, our results can motivate other lines of research.
+Clearly, it is important to apply the many-body QSD equations to the important non-Markovian physical systems such as atomic ensembles in an optical cavity and atomic dynamics in photonic crystals.
 Furthermore, it would be of interest to extend the current methods to the case of hybrid quantum systems consisting of both continuous and discrete variables.